waywardphilosopher/lookingforwisdom/content/posts/zeno-of-elea.md

 +++
 categories = ["Philosopher Files"] date = 2021-05-20T10:00:00Z
-description = ""
 draft = false
 image = "/images/zeno-elea.jpeg"
 slug = "zeno-of-elea"
-summary = "Zeno of Elea was famous for his paradoxes, which have fascinated and preoccupied people for millennia." tags = ["Philosopher Files"] title = "Zeno of Elea on Why Change is an Illusion"
+description = "Zeno of Elea was famous for his paradoxes, which have fascinated and preoccupied people for millennia." tags = ["Philosopher Files"] title = "Zeno of Elea on Why Change is an Illusion"